MiCAR - frequently asked questions

 Please refer to Article 65 MiCAR for further details regarding the timing of the process.

-• The Code applies to regulated activities of regulated entities operating in the State including regulated financial service providers authorised in another EU or EEA Member State when providing services in the State on a branch or cross-border basis.
+• The Code applies to regulated activities of regulated entities operating in Ireland including regulated financial service providers authorised in another EU or EEA member state when providing services in Ireland on a branch or cross-border basis.

 • An addendum to the Code was published in December 2024.
 The addendum sets out the relevant parts of the Code that applies to activities regulated under MiCAR.